Gap Year at Sea: The Complete Guide

 The berth fee is the start, not the total.
 Honest budgeting:

 Realistic all-in totals: €5,000 to €8,000 for a six-week leg; €8,000 to €14,000 for a twelve-week leg or stacked combination.
 Mid-range for adventure travel.
-Not the cheapest way to spend a gap year, backpacking wins on price, we lose that comparison openly.
-What you get for the money is the thing itself: real ocean miles on a real tall ship with a professional crew, not a simulation.
+Not the cheapest way to spend a gap year, backpacking wins on price.
+What you get for the money is the thing itself: real ocean miles on a real tall ship, not a simulation.

 The parents or employer conversation